Ian McGeechan

-Sir Ian Robert McGeechan, OBE (born 30 October 1946) is a retired Scottish rugby union player, coach and teacher.
-Born in Leeds, McGeechan represented Headingley as his only club during a 15-year club career, qualifying for Scotland through his father he played 32 times internationally for Scotland over 7 years and won 8 caps on two tours for the British & Irish Lions.
+Sir Ian Robert McGeechan, OBE (born 30 October 1946) is a Scottish rugby union coach and former player.

+Born in Leeds, McGeechan represented Headingley as his only club during a 15-year club career.
+Qualifying for Scotland through his father, he played 32 times for Scotland over 7 years and won 8 caps on two tours for the British & Irish Lions.
 During his playing career he worked as a teacher.

-Upon retiring from player McGeechan began coaching, in a career spanning 26 years he coached the most recent Scottish side to win a grandslam in the 1990 Five Nations Championship, and won Premiership Rugby & the European Cup with London Wasps in 2008 & 2007.
-He was head coach on four tours for the British & Irish Lions spanning 1989 to 2009 and was an assistant to the 2005 tour as well.
+After retiring from playing McGeechan began coaching.
+In a career spanning 26 years he coached the most recent Scottish side to win a Grand Slam in the 1990 Five Nations Championship, and won Premiership Rugby & the European Cup with London Wasps in 2008 and 2007.
+He was head coach on four tours for the British & Irish Lions from 1989 to 2009 and was an assistant to the 2005 tour.

 Early life

 McGeechan was born in Leeds to a Glaswegian father who was in the Argyll and Sutherland Highlanders.
-He attended West Park County Secondary School and Moor Grange County Secondary School and became Head Boy and trained to be a PE teacher at Carnegie Physical Training College (now part of Leeds Metropolitan University).
+He attended West Park County Secondary School and Moor Grange County Secondary School and became head boy before training to be a PE teacher at Carnegie Physical Training College (now part of Leeds Metropolitan University).
 Although his family mostly played football, he took to rugby while in school.